cs2113-f24/cs2113-f24.github.io/syllabus.md

 ## Grading

 ### Grading Breakdown
-   * 5%: Participation (via in-class worksheets)
+   * 4%: Participation (via in-class worksheets)
+   * 2%: Lab 0 and Lab 0.5 (equal weight)
+   * 34%: Labs 1-4 (equal weight)
-   * 5%: Programming assignments (5x 1%)
+   * 30%: Programming projects (not equal weight)
-   * 50%: Quizzes (5x 10%)
-   * 40%: Exams (2x 20%)
+   * 0%: Quizzes on labs and projects (* see below)
+   * 30%: Live coding exam

-### Self-Guided Worksheets
+### Self-Guided worksheets

 Each lecture will be accompanied by a *self-guided worksheet*.
-This worksheet is to complement in-class content and to assist you in reviewing the material. **Worksheets are graded for completion, but they must be your own work.** Worksheet completion is expected by the end of lecture or lab (as applicable).
+This worksheet is to complement in-class content and to assist you in reviewing the material. **Worksheets are graded for completion, but they must be your own work.** Worksheet completion is expected by the end of lecture; you will be graded only on the problems we covered together during class.

-### Programming assignments
+### Programming assignments and quizzes

-There are five programming assignments which will form the material that you will be tested on with your quizzes.
-Although they are not worth a lot of points, you will need to complete them in order to be able to do well on the quizzes.
+There are six programming assignments which will form the material that you will be tested on with six quizzes this semester.
+Quizzes will be on paper, in lab, and although they are not worth any points, they do serve as a cap on the matched programming assignment.
+For example, if you score a 100% on Lab 3, but your matching quiz score is 45%, your Lab 3 grade will also be reduced to 45%.
+The spirit of this assessment is to make sure students write their own solutions (without using an LLM, for example), and understand the concepts these programming assignments are meant to exercise.

-### Exams

-There are two non-comprehensive exams in this class during the semester, each worth 20% of your grade.

 ### Participation/Attendance